kelleyvanevert/adventofcode2023/readme.md

 This year I'm not really sure yet what my goals are.
 Last year I had a lot of fun learning how to write Rust along the way (and how to make it fast, idiomatic, etc.).
 But this year I was kinda planning to add something extra to the experience, in one way or another, because I was struck with how creative some people got in the AoC-community online ([this one in particular](https://github.com/HiggstonRainbird/AoC-2022)).

-I did had a few ideas about how to possibly generate creative by-products, e.g. let the code also create music, or just compose something myself in Ableton .. but none of the ideas really made full sense.
+I did have a few ideas about how to possibly generate creative by-products, e.g. let the code also create music, or just compose something myself in Ableton .. but none of the ideas really made full sense.

-But, in the last week or so of November, I did sit down and write the most basic imaginable language (parser and interpreter).
+Finally, in the last week or so of November, I just sat down and wrote the most basic imaginable language (parser and interpreter).
 I had been thinking about how to support some of my ideas the last half year with a custom language, and had been diving way too deep into the technical problems (e.g. lossless and recoverable parsing).
-But with AoC approaching, it just didn't make sense to get stuck on technical details, so I just sat down and wrote a quick & dirty thing.
-So ... this year's AoC might just revolve around extending/improving that toy language in order to be capable of solving each day's challenge in.
+But with AoC approaching, it just didn't make sense to get stuck on technical details, so I just wrote something quick & dirty.
+So maybe ... this year's AoC might revolve around extending/improving that toy language every day in order to be capable to solve that day's challenge.

 Anyhow, you could summarize it as follows: